 It’s important to understand that qualified intermediaries don’t report anything to the IRS.
 However, the IRS might audit you, in which case you’ll need the documents verified by the intermediary to prove you successfully complied with the IRC section 1031.

-Defer All or Part of Your Capital Gains
+How to Defer All of Your Capital Gains

 In order to defer all capital gains taxes and depreciation recapture through a like-kind exchange, your full profits must be reinvested and the new property must be of equal-or-greater value to the old.
 This means that both the net market value as well as the equity in the new property must be at least equal to the property that was sold.